 The temple complex is not big and 20-30 minutes are sufficient to see everything properly.

-– Chiang Rai’s Night Market – is not far from the city centre.
-To get there, look for Phaholyothin Road where you will easily find the market entrance.
+The Night Market is not far from the city centre.
+To get there, look for Phaholyothin Road, where you will easily find the market entrance.
 This market is much smaller than the night market in Chiang Mai.
 There weren’t huge crowds of people everywhere and it was much easier to see what’s on offer.
-You will find stalls that sell the usual souvenirs.
+You will find stalls selling the usual souvenirs.
 After a while, you realise that the same stuff is sold in all markets across Thailand.

 There is a large, open space eating area.
-The front part is a stage, where local artists play and sing Thai songs.
+The front part is a stage, where the local artists play and sing Thai songs.
 Two long rows of food stalls occupy the right and the left side of the square.
-You can buy delicious and cheap northern Thai dishes there.
+There, you can buy delicious and cheap northern Thai dishes.
 Tables and chairs are in the central part of the square, where you can sit down to eat.

 In my opinion, this is the best place for an evening meal in Chiang Rai, if it is OK for you to eat the street food.
 The food I had was excellent and I tried many different things.
 Everything was freshly cooked in front of me.
 There was also a kiosk selling beer, water and other non-alcoholic drinks.